top of page

 The Pitmen move to within two points of nearest rivals Trafford after a barnstorming second-half display sees them claim an absolutely crucial three points against Witton Albion at Keys Park

 Having taken heart from last weekend's battling draw against champions-elect Leek Town, head coach Paul Moore made one final dip into the transfer market ahead of Thursday's registration window, bringing in two vastly experienced performers in the shape of striker Matthew Barnes-Homer and defender Junior Brown.
-Both players had to be content with a place on the bench as Moore made just the one enforced change to the side that had started against Leek as James McQuilkin replaced the injured Blaine Rowe at right-back
+Both players had to be content with a place on the bench as Moore made just the one enforced change to the side that had started against Leek with James McQuilkin replacing the injured Blaine Rowe at right-back

 Witton - sitting in sixth place and chasing the final play-off position with City of Liverpool - were in somewhat patchy form ahead of their trip to Staffordshire, having beaten Chasetown last weekend but having lost two of their last four matches overall.
 Manager Jon Macken stuck faith in his XI from the one that had started the Chasetown game as he looked for the three points that could catapult his side into the top five with only five games remaining

 Another superb crowd greeted the players on a bright and sunny late March afternoon, with over 800 inside Keys Park.
-Witton saw plenty of the ball in the early exchanges, looking to veteran striker Tom Pope at every opportunity to dispute the centre-back partnership of Sam Griffiths and Josh Endall with his aggressive hold-up play.
+Witton saw plenty of the ball in the early exchanges, looking to veteran striker Tom Pope at every opportunity to disrupt the centre-back partnership of Sam Griffiths and Josh Endall with his aggressive hold-up play.
 In the third minute, the first of a string of free-kicks handed to the visitors saw Joe Duckworth brought down by Adriano Moke, earning the away side a free-kick thirty yards from goal.
 Ex-Hednesford man James Lawrie took the kick but floated his cross over the heads of the incoming men in orange and Endall cleared at the far post

 Three minutes later, Moke received another warning from referee Mr Bingley for his second foul of the afternoon already, this time on Brandon Newell.
 Once again Lawrie's ball in from the left lacked any real direction towards either Pope or former Premier League defender Matt Lowton and Endall headed clear again